Chapter 37

 Key Quotes & Analysis

-"You told me, in your letter, that I had angina pectoris—in the last stages—complicated with an aneurism.
-That I might die any minute—that I couldn't live longer than a year."
+"that I had angina pectoris—in the last stages—complicated with an aneurism.
+That I might die any minute—that I couldn’t live longer than a year.”"

-Context: Confronting Dr. Trent with his written diagnosis that changed her entire life
+Context: She confronts Trent with the written diagnosis that reshaped her life

 In Today's Words: